AnyFetch/developers.anyfetch.com/blueprint.md

     + _meta (optional, string, `John Smith`) ...
 Strict search on `meta` key.
 Replace `meta` with the name of the meta you wish to search on.
     + @meta (optional, string, `John`) ...
 Full text search on `meta` key.
 Replace `meta` with the name of the meta you wish to search on.
     + has_meta (optional, boolean, `1`) ...
 Only returns document having the `meta` key.
 Replace `meta` with the name of the meta you wish to search on.
-    + related_to (optional, string, `53273bd31eab8a0e22c2e663`) ...
-Find documents related to the specified document
     + snippet_size (optional, integer, `250`) ...
 Number of chars to include in the snippet
     + start (optional, integer, `5`) ...
 0-based index of the first item to retrieve (for pagination).
     + limit (optional, integer, `20`) ...
 Max number of items to retrieve (for pagination)